ABWF Staff

 Jarret Kostrba, Operations Manager

 After over a decade as Park Manager for Pictograph Cave State Park and Fishing Access Sites along the Stillwater River Jarret’s thrilled the road has brought him closer to home in Red Lodge, MT.
-“The opportunity to work for the Absaroka Beartooth Wilderness Foundation is an absolute honor.
-Dedicating my time supporting the stewardship of these vast mountains is something I had only dreamed of.”
-Born in Butte and raised in the Gallatin Valley, he attended college at UM-Western and majored in Environmental Interpretation with minors in both Biology and Geology.
-Jarret spends free time with his family backpacking and fishing the AB Wilderness, trying to knock off a new location every summer while returning to old haunts where memories stay clear as the water.
+“Dedicating my time supporting the stewardship of these vast mountains is something I had only dreamed of.”
+Born in Butte and raised in the Gallatin Valley, he attended college at University of Montana-Western and majored in Environmental Interpretation with minors in both Biology and Geology.
+Jarret spends free time with his family backpacking and fishing the AB Wilderness, trying to knock off a new location every summer.